It's Christmas, get a 30% OFF. Apply code XMAS at checkout.

 <h1 class="font-sans">Hello World</h1>

-<p class="font-mono">Hello World, again</p>
+<p class=" ">Hello World, again</p>

-In this code, you do not need to add the font-sans class because is the default class that Tailwind css uses, but you will have to use font-mono to define the mono font within your HTMl.
+In this code, you do not need to add the font-sans class because is the default class that Tailwind css uses, but you will have to use to define the mono font within your HTMl.
 But no inside <pre> or <code> because the font is already mono

 Conclusion